civican/legisinfo/42-1/bills/C-59/bill_text.md

 ### Section 25

-Despite any other Act of Parliament and subject to section `26`, the following persons or bodies may — for the purpose of assisting the Commissioner in the exercise of his or her powers and the performance of his or her duties and functions — disclose to the Commissioner any information that is not directly related to a specific review under any of sections `14` to `20`:
+Despite any other Act of Parliament and **any privilege under the law of evidence and** subject to section 26, the following persons or bodies may — for the purpose of assisting the Commissioner in the exercise of his or her powers and the performance of his or her duties and functions — disclose to the Commissioner any information that is not directly related to a specific review under any of sections `14` to `20`:

 the Minister of Public Safety and Emergency Preparedness;